1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Click on Restart (classic mode):

-If you have lost your SSH key, made a configuration error, etc.
+If you have lost your SSH key, or made a configuration error, etc.

-You have the option to restart in rescue mode.
-This means restarting on a base image from which you can mount your cloud partitions.
-This way, you can modify/repair your configuration.
+You have the option to reboot in rescue mode.
+This involves rebooting from a base image from which you can mount the partitions of your cloud.
+This way, you will be able to modify/repair your configuration.

 , /dev/sda1